-Stone was on a plane to New York to lock in the deal with Jerry Wexler at Atlantic Records for national distribution on “Why Can’t We Live Together.”
+Stone was on a plane to New York to lock in the deal with Jerry Wexler at Atlantic Records for their release of “Why Can’t We Live Together.”
 Instead, he went straight back to Miami and decided to manufacture, market, promote, and distribute it himself instead.
 He ended up with a million seller on his hands right out of the gate.
 The song became a #1 chart topper around the world in addition to becoming the official rallying cry for an apartheid free South Africa and later the official induction song for the election of Nelson Mandela as President.

 Timmy Thomas is a legend in the world of music and his simple and heartfelt tribute to peace and love is a classic whose power shall never falter.
 And that’s why Drake is on it.